-Guidance for keeping proper climate-related disclosure records

-This guidance note is for entities that have climate-related disclosure obligations under Part 7A of the Financial Markets Conduct Act 2013.
+Our Guidance for keeping proper climate-related disclosure records provides guidance for entities that have climate-related disclosure obligations under Part 7A of the Financial Markets Conduct Act 2013.
 It is intended to help climate reporting entities (CREs) meet their statutory requirement to keep proper climate-related disclosure records at all times.